skrey/yellow-extensions/release/README.md

 Increase the version number in your code.
 Then create a software release at the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php release` followed by the directory of your repository.
 This will update all necessary files.
 Upload the changes and send a pull request.

 ## How to configure a software release?

+The following settings can be configured in file `system/config/config.ini`:

+`ReleasePluginsDir` = directory containing the official plugins repository
+`ReleaseThemesDir` = directory containing the official themes repository

 The following settings can be configured in file `update.ini`: